thousandtimes/LibraryManagement/README.md

 * Lil Yoroll(Wanping Qin) --> login and select option menu
 * Anthony (Zhangheng Li) --> Personal Information and the history of borrow

-### About the design pattern
-When meet the class about database operation, we always achieve it with singleton